lingeringwillx/StructIO/README.md

 **read_int(numbytes, endian=None, signed=False)**

 Reads *numbytes* bytes from the object and converts it into an integer.
-The endian can be specified with the *endian* argument.
+The endian can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.
 The *signed* argument is used to specify whether the integer is signed or not.

 **write_int(number, numbytes, endian=None, signed=False)**

-Converts *number* into a bytes object with length *numbytes* and endian *endian*, then writes it into the object.
+Converts *number* into a bytes object with length *numbytes* then writes it into the object.
+The endian can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.
 The *signed* argument is used to specify whether the integer is signed or not.

 **append_int(number, numbytes, endian=None, signed=False)**